tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-Kirk was summoned to the studio to speak directly with Disney while Kirk tried to stammer out an explanation he was informed that his contract had been terminated no criminal charges were placed on Kirk and the firing much less the reasons for the firing was never discussed in the press such a lack of reaction seems to suggest that the studio dealt with both the parents of the other boy as well as the press to keep the story Under Wraps when Kirk returned to the Walt Disney Studio in 1984 as a part of the Mickey Mouse Club reunion he discovered that his reputation still preceded him according to Kirk an employee from Disney's publicity Department told him if I had my way all you people would be buried in the same grave
+<mark>Kirk was summoned to the studio to speak directly with Disney.
+While Kirk tried to stammer out an explanation, he was informed that his contract had been terminated.
+No criminal charges were placed on Kirk, and the firing (much less the reasons for the firing) was never discussed in the press.
+Such a lack of reaction seems to suggest that the studio "dealt" with both the parents of the other boy as well as the press to keep the story "under wraps."</mark> <mark>When Kirk returned to the Walt Disney Studio in 1984 as a part of the Mickey Mouse Club reunion, he discovered that his reputation still preceded him.
+According to Kirk, an employee from Disney's publicity department told him,</mark>

+> <mark>"If I had my way, all you people would be buried in the same grave."</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.100-101"%}>

-Kirk was summoned to the studio to speak directly with Walt.
+<mark>Kirk was summoned to the studio to speak directly with Walt.
 While Kirk tried to stammer out an explanation, he was informed that his contract had been terminated.
 No criminal charges were placed on Kirk, and the firing (much less the reasons for the firing) was never discussed in the press.
-Such a lack of reaction seems to suggest that the studio “dealt” with both the parents of the other boy as well as the press to keep the story “under wraps.”<sup>13</sup> Ironically, right after Kirk was let go, Disney brought him back to film *The Monkey’s Uncle* (1964), a sequel to *The Misadventures of Merlin Jones* (1963).
+Such a lack of reaction seems to suggest that the studio “dealt” with both the parents of the other boy as well as the press to keep the story “under wraps.”</mark><sup>13</sup> Ironically, right after Kirk was let go, Disney brought him back to film *The Monkey’s Uncle* (1964), a sequel to *The Misadventures of Merlin Jones* (1963).
 During the six weeks of filming, Kirk became painfully aware that many of the people he was working with had heard the rumors.
 “It was a terrible feeling.
 I was very uncomfortable, knowing that they were watching me closely.”<sup>14</sup> Although Kirk was subsequently able to land work in a few American-International “beach party” musical comedies (again partnered with Annette Funicello), by the mid-1960s Kirk’s career as an actor was over.
-A slide into drug dependency and recovery followed until, in 1975, he began a carpet and upholstery cleaning business.
-When Kirk returned in 1984 to the Walt Disney studio as part of a *Mickey Mouse Club* reunion, he discovered that his reputation still preceded him.
-According to Kirk, an employee from Disney’s publicity department told him, “If I had my way, all you people would be buried in the same grave.”<sup>15</sup>
+A slide into drug dependency and recovery followed until, in 1975, he began a carpet and upholstery cleaning business. <mark>When Kirk returned in 1984 to the Walt Disney studio as part of a *Mickey Mouse Club* reunion, he discovered that his reputation still preceded him.
+According to Kirk, an employee from Disney’s publicity department told him,</mark> <mark>“If I had my way, all you people would be buried in the same grave.”</mark><sup>15</sup>

 </from>
 </compare>